sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 > **_Note:_**  Before upgrading your Nexus Repository instance, review the [Nexus Repository Release Notes](https://help.sonatype.com/en/release-notes.html) to evaluate any potential breaking changes.

 Also be sure to review our [HA system requirements help documentation](https://help.sonatype.com/en/system-requirements-for-high-availability-deployments.html) and ensure that each instance meets our [normal Nexus Repository system requirements](https://help.sonatype.com/repomanager3/product-information/system-requirements).

+### Nexus Repository Pro License
+This Helm chart is designed for Sonatype Nexus Repository Pro deployments with a valid Pro license.

 ### Sticky Sessions for Load Balancers/Ingress
 > **_NOTE:_** Configuration of sticky sessions is not supported in this chart.
 If you require sticky sessions, you will need to configure this in your load balancer or ingress controller as applicable.